ChrisSHughes/COMP3015/README.md

 <H1> How To Run: </H1>
 Download this repo, and unzip the Comp3015.zip file.

-Inside this file there is an Executable for Project_Template.
+Inside this file there is a build folder.
+Inside this folder there is an Executable for Project_Template.
 Double click this .exe file to run the project.

 <H1> What is it? </H1>
 This project uses c++ and OpenGL to render custom Objects from .obj files and applies lighting and shaders to them.
 This project has 2 custom object files for a Womans Head, and a UFO.
 This project uses a Phong Model Shader to apply lighting to objects, using Ambient, Diffuse and Specular lighting.